-During emergency situations, this equipment could be the only available communication and allows the Lead Security Officer or ERT designated Coordinator to maintain campus communications in times of crisis.
+During emergency situations, this equipment could be the only available communication and allows the Lead Security Officer and the Security team or ERT designated Coordinators to maintain campus communications in times of crisis.

 TRESPASSING

 AFI is private property.
 People who are considered trespassers are as follows: